Skip to content

 • HDMI cable and monitor (if available)

-• Information about the customer's network setup (router, switch, ISP details)
+• Information about the location's network setup (router, switch, ISP details)

-• Access to the customer's IT contact (if applicable)
+• Access to the location's IT contact (if applicable)

 Step 1: Verify Hub Power